News & Updates

 This program is designed to help facilitators understand a child’s language development and communication skills through interaction and information.
 Facilitators learn how to encourage children’s language development and communication skills in a fun and interactive atmosphere.
 Training involves up to eight group sessions plus video taped practice sessions using the techniques discussed.

-Informal opportunities for parents, grandparents, child care providers and children to come together and enjoy a safe, friendly, developmentally appropriate play environment where they can enjoy each other’s company.
-The program involves free play, craft time, circle time and snack time.
+Informal opportunities for parents, child care providers, and their littlest ones (infants 0-24 months) to come together and enjoy safe, friendly, developmentally appropriate play environments.
+The program involves playtime as well as opportunities for learning and sharing information among parents and staff.

 Research and Results